Chat with us, powered by LiveChat Bees in Arizona | Responsible Pest and Scorpion Control

 Once the hive has been removed, you should regularly check your property for beehives.
 They can typically be found on trash cans, irrigation boxes, BBQs, trees, and bushes.

-Protect the Bees in Phoenix, Mesa, and Tucson
+Protect The Bees in Phoenix and Tucson

 It’s important that we all do our part to protect the bees from extinction.
 Since 2006, the American honeybee has been mysteriously disappearing—and since then, one-third of honeybee colonies in the United States have vanished.
 Without bees, many farmers would experience significant crop failure and increases in food costs.